The fall’s largest festival has showcased the Best Picture winner for seven years in a row, but it won’t be easy to extend the record

 And the Venice Film Festival, which opened a week ago and runs through Sunday, still grabbed a few key films before they make their North American debuts in Toronto — including a big one, Alejandro González Iñárritu’s “Birdman,” that is skipping TIFF the same way that “Inside Llewyn Davis” and “Nebraska” did last year.

 Venice got “Birdman” and an Al Pacino double-bill of “Manglehorn” and “The Humbling”; Telluride also got “Birdman,” and added the Cannes film “Foxcatcher,” Benedict Cumberbatch in “The Imitation Game” and Reese Witherspoon in “Wild.”

-And Toronto got more than 200 feature films for its 11 days of cinematic abundance, from Robert Downey Jr. and Robert Duvall in “The Judge” to Bill Murray in “St. Vincent,” from Jason Reitman‘s “Men, Women & Children” to Liv Ullman’s “Miss Julie,” from Jean-Luc Godard (“Goodbye to Language 3D”) to Kevin Smith (“Tusk”).
+And Toronto got more than 200 feature films for its 11 days of cinematic abundance, from Robert Downey Jr.“>Robert Downey Jr. and Robert Duvall“>Robert Duvall in “The Judge” to Bill Murray in “St. Vincent,” from Jason Reitman‘s “Men, Women & Children” to Liv Ullman’s “Miss Julie,” from Jean-Luc Godard (“Goodbye to Language 3D”) to Kevin Smith (“Tusk”).